If Something Happens To You, Do You Have Someone Designated to Make Medical and Non-Medical Decisions?

 A power of attorney is a legal document that grants an individual, often a family member, the authority to make financial and/or medical decisions on your behalf, even if you become incapacitated.

 Powers of attorney can be complicated.
 The person who holds power of attorney is called the "Agent" or "Attorney in Fact."
-People considering appointing an agent to manage their affairs should hire a lawyer who understands powers of attorney, like one of the highly experienced lawyers at Elder Law Lexington.
+People considering appointing an agent to manage their affairs should hire a lawyer who understands powers of attorney, like one of the highly experienced lawyers at Elder Law Lawyers.

 Understanding the Circumstances in Which Power of Attorney May Be Necessary

 It is most important that individuals choose to have a power of attorney drafted if they have been recently diagnosed with dementia, Alzheimer’s, Parkinson’s, cancer, or some other disease that may require long-term care.
 Many people consider power of attorney an asset to protect their rights and wishes as they age.
-Elder Law Lexington can help you make the right decisions.
+Elder Law Lawyers can help you make the right decisions.

 Who Should You Choose to Be Your Power of Attorney?